 8. Roasted Chickpeas

 If you have not yet tried roasted chickpeas, you don’t know what you’re missing.
 When chickpeas are roasted, they become crunchy and make a perfect snack.
 Flavor them with any combination of herbs and spices you like to make them different every time.
 Flavor suggestions including Ginger Garlic Chickpeas, Buffalo Roasted Chickpeas, Roasted Chickpeas with Chipotle and Lime, and these Oven–Roasted Chickpeas with garlic and cumin.
+You’ll enjoy these chickpea recipes!
 Just remember to make a lot because they are going to disappear quickly!